-In the 2016 European project ICSI (Intelligent Cooperative Sensing for Improved Traffic Efficiency) an ITS were implemented in the cities of Lisbon, Portugal and Pisa, Italy.
-The research goal was to find a high scalable distributed ITS for data acquisition and analysis.
-The uses cases were traffic flow optimization and reduction of the emission level.
-On an 8 km long section of the A5 freeway in Lisbon, three measuring stations with cameras have analyzed the traffic flow, as well as have detected anomalies (e.g. construction sites, traffic jams, accidents).
-Parallel in the city center of Pisa, the focus was on a parking guidance system and the reduction of air pollution.
-For this purpose, on a stretch of 1 km, 5 measuring stations with sensor were set up.
-The charm of these systems lies in the decentralized horizontal architecture, so that a high level of scalability has guaranteed \cite{Osaba.2016}.
+In the 2016 European project ICSI (Intelligent Cooperative Sensing for Improved Traffic Efficiency), an ITS was implemented in the cities of Lisbon, Portugal, and Pisa, Italy.
+The research goal was to find a highly scalable distributed ITS for data acquisition and analysis.
+The objective of its use were traffic flow optimization and reduction of emissions.
+On an 8 km long section of the A5 freeway in Lisbon, three measuring stations with cameras analyzed the traffic flow, and also detected anomalies (e.g. construction sites, traffic jams, accidents).
+In parallel in the city center of Pisa, the focus of the project was on a parking guidance system and reducing air pollution.
+For this purpose, on a stretch of 1 km, 5 measuring stations with sensors were set up.
+The advantage of these systems is the decentralized horizontal architecture which ensures a high level of scalability \cite{Osaba.2016}.

-Within the scope of the project FED4FIRE+, the "Smart Highway: V2X Testbed" was created in the year 2018.
-The ITS had 7 RSU on a length of 3 km at the E313 highway in Antwerp, Belgium.
-The system was part of the CityLab test bed too.
-The research topic of the project was the communication between vehicles and other vehicles or infrastructures (V2X).
-For this, the system used direct antennas and a backend respectively a cloud solution which is connected via 4G/5G internet.
-The system has achieved latency times of 10-15 ms. The infrastructure had not its own sensors, it used only vehicle data.
+Within the scope of the project FED4FIRE+, the ``Smart Highway: V2X Testbed'' was created in the year 2018.
+The ITS had 7 RSUs over a length of 3 km on the E313 highway in Antwerp, Belgium.
+The system was also part of the CityLab test bed.
+The research area of the project was communication between vehicles and other vehicles or infrastructures (V2X).
+For this, the system used direct antennas and a cloud solution connected via 4G/5G internet.
+The system achieved latency times of 10-15 ms. Instead of using a variety of external sensors, this infrastructure only depended on the data of the vehicle.
 For data-intensive applications, the ITS used high-performance computers.
-The FED4FIRE+ project has presented a new approach for collocation of Multi-Access Edge Computing platforms with the support of RSU.
+The FED4FIRE+ project presented a new approach for the collocation of `multi-access edge computing' platforms with the support of RSUs.
 This has improved the Quality of Service in infotainment services for vehicles on the highway \cite{FED4FIRE+.2018,SlamnikKrijestorac.192021}.